kanjiowl/QR-Encoder-JAVA/README.md

 # qr-encoder-JAVA

-A QR code (2D Barcode) encoder written from scratch in Java.
-In case anyone worders, this is a hobby project with remote likelihood of getting any update.
+A QR code encoder written in Java.
+This is a hobby project with remote likelihood of getting any update.

-What can it do :
+Features :
 =================
- * It is currently able to generate 2D barcode (only version 1) decodable by [ZXing decoder](http://zxing.org) (or any other QR Code decoder for the matter) containing only alphanumeric characters.
+ * Generate 2D barcode (only version 1) decodable by that contain only alphanumeric characters.

 Limitation(s):
 ================